Tosaaaki/piphawk-ai/README.md

 `OVERSHOOT_ATR_MULT` blocks entries when price overshoots below the lower Bollinger Band by this multiple of ATR.
 `REV_BLOCK_BARS`, `TAIL_RATIO_BLOCK` and `VOL_SPIKE_PERIOD` configure the Recent Candle Bias filter, blocking entries when recent candles show sharp tails or volume spikes in the opposite direction.
 `STRICT_TF_ALIGN` enforces multi-timeframe EMA alignment before entering.
+`COUNTER_TREND_TP_RATIO` scales down the take-profit when entering against the higher timeframe trend.

 `TF_EMA_WEIGHTS` specifies the weight of each timeframe when evaluating EMA alignment, e.g. `M5:0.4,H1:0.3,H4:0.3`.
 `AI_ALIGN_WEIGHT` adds the AI's suggested direction to the multi-timeframe alignment check.